joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 A 2-inch-wide USB-chargable Godox LEDM32 LED lamp.

-Small and larger zip-lock bags.
+Smaller and larger zip-lock bags.

 An Oben tabletop tripod, similar to the classic Bogen one but made of aluminum so a fraction of the Bogen's weight.